 Calluses refer to areas of hardened skin that occur in weight-bearing areas, such as the soles of feet, and arise as a result of pressure and friction.
 Another distinction between corns and calluses is the size and shape.
-Corns are localized areas of thickened skin, usually circular-cone-shaped whereas the callus is larger in diameter and appears more flattened and diffused across the sole of a foot or palm of the hand.
-The board-certified podiatrists at American Foot and Leg Specialists are experts in identifying the differences and will diagnose your problem quickly.
+Corns are localized areas of thickened skin, usually circular-cone-shaped, whereas the callus is larger in diameter and appears more flattened and diffused across the sole of a foot or palm of the hand.
+The board-certified podiatrists at American Foot & Leg Specialists are experts in identifying the differences, and will diagnose your problem quickly.

 Types of Toe Corns

-- Hard Corns: are the most common type of corn located on toes and usually developed due to poorly fitted shoes.
-The anatomical structure of the toes, which tend to curve downward, forces the tops of the toes (at the joint of the toe) to the top of the toe box of the shoe and a hard corn develops due to this pressure.
+- Hard Corns: are the most common type of corn, located on toes and usually develop due to poorly fitted shoes.
+The anatomical structure of the toes, which tend to curve downward, forces the tops of the toes to push towards the top of shoe toe box, and a hard corn develops due to the pressure.